newle/newle.github.io/0ba 英文简历.md

 # Other Information
 ## Education-related
-- Admitted to Tsinghua University's MBA program in 2020, currently working on the graduation thesis.
+- 2020: Admitted to Tsinghua University's MBA program, currently working on the graduation thesis.
-- Took the bar exam in 2020, missed passing by 2 points in the objective section.
+- 2020: Took the bar exam, missed passing by 2 points in the objective section.

 ## Sports Enthusiast
 1. **Volleyball**: Played for three years in high school, no notable achievements.